GRV96/water_sorter/README.md

 **1**: the path to the file that represents the puzzle.

-**2 (optional)**: the number of solutions found.
+**2 (optional)**: the maximal number of solutions to find.
 This number will be unlimited if the argument is omitted or less than or equal to 0.
 In that case, the algorithm's execution will be very long.

 **3 (optional)**: the path to the output file, where the solutions will be written.
 If no path is provided, the console will display the solutions.